Dynamics of generic automorphisms of Stein manifolds with the density property: Chaotic Julia set

 \section{Chaotic Julia set}

 We define the {\it chaotic Julia set} $J_f^*$ of an automorphism $f$ of a Stein manifold $X$ to be the closure of the set $\sad(f)$ of saddle periodic points of $f$ and the {\it non-chaotic Julia set} $M_f=J_f\setminus J_f^*$ to be its complement in the Julia set $J_f$.
-Evidently, $J_f^*$ is completely invariant and $J_{f^m}^*=J_f^*$ for all integers $m\neq 0$.
+Evidently, $J_f^*$ is completely invariant.
+Also, $J_{f^m}^*=J_f^*$ for all integers $m\neq 0$ because the saddle periodic points of $f$ and $f^m$ are the same.
 In Theorem \ref{t:chaotic-and-non-chaotic-Julia-sets} below we describe the main properties of the chaotic and non-chaotic Julia sets.
 First we need to establish some properties of the set $\tam(f)$ of {\it tame points} of $f$.
 This notion emerged in \cite{AL2020} from our efforts to understand the proof of the closing lemma \cite[Theorem~5.1]{FS1997} for automorphisms of $\C^n$.
 For a compact $K\subset X$, we define the following closed subsets of $X\times\Aut\, X$: